SC gives centre 28 days to respond to J&K petitions, next hearing to be on November 14

 The petition was listed for hearing on August 13 before a Supreme Court bench comprising Justices Arun Mishra, MR Shah and Ajay Rastogi.
 After hearing the plea, the apex court refused to pass an order for lifting of restrictions imposed by the Centre, saying that who will be responsible if something goes wrong.

-The Supreme Court refused to pass immediate directions and said that it will wait for normalcy to return in J&K and will take up the matter again after two weeks.
+The apex court said that it will wait for normalcy to return in J&K and will take up the matter again after two weeks.
 During the hearing, the central government claimed that it was reviewing the situation in the valley daily.